lavarius/HayesTicketCreator/README.md

 # Security & Privacy

 - Never commit `.env` or credentials to the repository.
+Ensure `.env` is in of `.gitignore`.
-- Use a dedicated Chrome profile for automation to avoid interfering with personal browsing.
+- Select `Use Chrome without an account` for automation to avoid interfering with personal browsing.

 # License